brianchli/mdnotes-cli/README.md

 # mdnotes-cli

-mdnotes-cli is a markdown based note taking app that is built entirely for my own workflows, with extensions and features based on what piques my curiosity at the current moment.
+mdnotes-cli is a markdown based note taking utility that is built based on my workflow, with extensions and features based on what piques my curiosity at the current moment.

 It is built with the intention to be used with other terminal commands and utilities such as [grep](https://www.gnu.org/savannah-checkouts/gnu/grep/manual/grep.html), [sed](https://www.gnu.org/software/sed/manual/sed.html) and [fzf](https://github.com/junegunn/fzf).